SoftwareAG/adabas-natural-education-package/README.md

 ### Notice
 This tutorial only serves the purpose of introducing the concept of Adabas and Natural at a basic level of understanding

-### Notice for updating tutorial html files
-Please do NOT modify files here, if you are not authorized to.